Pair of Black Holes

 Many have argued that science can provide data, but can't answer the real mysteries of the universe, yet Sabine Hossenfelder opposes this position.
 She asserts that through physics, we can make progress on the existential issues which have gripped philosophers for centuries.

-By the end of this course, you will have learned:
+By the end of this course, you will have learnt:

 • How general relativity understands the 'present'

-• What questions can science not answer
+• Whether there are questions which science cannot answer

 IAI Academy courses are designed to be challenging but accessible to the interested student.
 No specialist knowledge is required.